East Norfolk Militia: Uniforms and insignia

 When the Norfolk Militia paraded at Kensington Palace in 1759 the uniform was red with black facings.
 The East Norfolks retained these facings until at least 1850, but changed to white before 1855.
 In 1881 the East Norfolks adopted the uniform of the Norfolk Regiment, which in that year was obliged to adopt white facings as an English line regiment.
 The only militia distinction worn on the Norfolks' uniform was the letter "M" on the shoulder strap.

 The badge of the Norfolk Militia regiments was the Coat of arms of the City of Norwich, with a castle above a lion of England.
 The other ranks' Forage cap badge 1874–81 was the Royal crest above a scroll inscribed EAST NORFOLK.
 In 1881 all ranks adopted the Britannia badge of the Norfolk Regiment, but the officers of all the battalions of the Norfolk Regiment wore the castle on their waistbelt plate.

-An East Norfolk Militia button believed to date from 1770–80 has "E" over NORFOLK over "B" (for Battalion).
+An East Norfolk Militia button believed to date from 1770 to 1780 has "E" over NORFOLK over "B" (for Battalion).
 A button from ca 1780–1800 has an ornate 'EN' within an eight-pointed cut star.
 The officers' buttons until 1881 carried the castle and lion within a crowned garter inscribed EAST NORFOLK.

 In about 1800 the officers' shoulder-belt plate was oval with the castle and lion on a shield.
 About 1845–55 it had a cut star with St George's Cross in the centre, all within a crowned garter below a scroll inscribed EAST NORFOLK.